<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 So for many people, the ‘IKEA day out’ is a real thing.
 And it’s easy to see why; you can get a bite to eat, pick up those homeware essentials while also exploring the half-made homes.
 Essentially, it's an adult playground.
 And it’s the existence of this shared experience and common thought that heavily contributes to IKEA’s mass-market appeal and the almost cult-like status of the IKEA day out.

-This type of undifferentiated market targeting can be quite appealing to some brands as we've just seen, because it can seem a lot less risky than more segmented, precise forms of targeting.
+This type of undifferentiated market targeting can be quite appealing to some brands, as we've just seen, because it can seem a lot less risky than more segmented, precise forms of targeting.
 It undoubtedly works for larger, established brands like IKEA, but some say this targeting strategy is on its way out.

 Why?
-Because brands that mass-market run the risk of increased competition and over-exposure, and it can be expensive. just like us, brands are feeling the cost of living squeeze.
+Because brands that mass-market run the risk of increased competition and over-exposure, and it can be expensive. just like us, brands are feeling the cost-of-living squeeze.
 Wasting money targeting large groups of consumers is inefficient and can be seen as wasteful.

 But, most of all, the move away from undifferentiated targeting is because consumers today want to be treated as unique individuals, with highly personalised products, content, and messages.